-We recommend installing a new chain when replacing the sprocket to avoid damaging the new sprocket with a wom/damaged chain.
+We recommend installing a new chain when replacing the sprocket to avoid damaging the new sprocket with a worn/damaged chain.
 See a Sears Service Center for sprocket and chain replacement.

-- Remove the two (2) bar clamp nuts using the bar tool. - Remove the bar clamp. - Push the guide bar towards the clutch drum and sprocket assembly until the base of the bar is touching the sprocket. - Pull the slack in the chain toward the nose.
-Remove the chain from the guides starting at the nose of the guide bar and continue removing the chain back to the clutch and sprocket assembly. - · Remove the chain. - · Remove the guide bar. - Reinstall the guide bar, chain, bar clamp, and bar clamp nuts.
+- · Remove the bar clamp nut using the bar tool. - Remove the bar clamp screw. - Remove the bar clamp. - Push the guide bar towards the clutch drum and sprocket assembly until the base of the bar is touching the sprocket. - Pull the slack in the chain toward the nose. remove the chain from the guides starting at the nose of the guide bar and continue removing the chain back to the clutch and sprocket assembly. - · Remove the chain. - Remove the guide bar. - Reinstall the guide bar, chain, bar clamp, and bar clamp nut and screw.
 See Assembly.

-CLEAN AIR FILTER (Fig. 46)
+CLEAN AIR FILTER (Fig. 44)